sercankulcu/sercankulcu.github.io/_thoughts/you-at-the-center-of-your-universe.md

 Both place the self at the center.

-In reality, most people are occupied with the same thing I am occupied with—their own unfinished life.
+In reality, most people are occupied with the same thing I am occupied with, their own unfinished life.

 I find that liberating.